foundry-rs/book/src/introduction.md

 **[Forge Guide](forge/guide)**

-The guide will give you all you need to know about how to use `forge` to develop, tests, and deploy smart contracts.
+The guide will give you all you need to know about how to use `forge` to develop, test, and deploy smart contracts.

 **[Additional Guides](guides)**